Gab-San/Author-Picker/README.md

 1. Clone this repository: `git clone https://github.com/Gab-San/Author-Picker.git`
 2. Get into the folder: `cd author_picker/`
-3. Compile the program:
-    - Automatically: the makefile in the project will compile everything that is needed, just write the command `make`
+3. Compile the program: the makefile in the project will compile everything that is needed, just run `make` in the console;
 4. Run the program:
     1. Enter into the output folder: `cd out/`
     2. Run the program `./out`

 #### Runnable bash file

-> To facilitate step 4 I wrote a little bash program that will automatically run the program.
+To facilitate step 4 I wrote a little bash program that will automatically run the program.
-Copy paste the following code in a 'file_name'.sh file:
+Copy paste the following code in a `<file_name>.sh` file:

 ```bash
 #! bin/bash